needle-mirror/com.unity.visualscripting/Documentation~/vs-variables-reference.md

 Because variables are not strongly typed, pass any value to the second parameter, even if the variable currently is of a different type.

+> [!NOTE]
-Note: Using the set method with a variable name that does not yet exist defines a new variable.
+> Using the set method with a variable name that does not yet exist defines a new variable.

 #### Is Defined